PowerPoint Presenter Mode

 To begin the Slide Show, click on the projector icon on the lower right side of the screen.

 With Presenter mode turned on, your audience will see just the slides in slideshow mode (via the projector or monitor you are sharing).
 You will see the slide show on the left, the next slide in your deck on the right, and your notes in the box on the lower right.
 On the left, under the slide, you will see some tools to show all slides (so you can quickly change slides without going through all of them), zoom to a part of a slide, annotate (write on your slide), temporarily black it for your audience, three dots for more options.
-Under those tools, you will see arrows to allow you to go forward or backwards through your deck.
+Under those tools, you will see arrows to allow you to go forward or backward through your deck.
 You can also navigate through your desk using the normal mouse/keyboard options.

 Presenter View Options